UniconSoftware/shim-review/README.md

 *******************************************************************************
 We haven't released a shim yet, so possibly this doesn't apply anyway.

-The general idea about security updates is: By using the latest sources provided by Debian (see above), we assume we are not affected by any of these issues listed above.
+The general idea about security updates is: By using the latest sources provided by Ubuntu/Debian (see above), we assume we are not affected by any of these issues listed above.

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader, and if these fixes have been applied, is the upstream global SBAT generation in your GRUB2 binary set to 4?